caocmai/die-roller/README.md

 A simple Android app to roll a dice randomly.

 ### Features
-* Home Screen - displays an image and value of the randomly choosen die, when a button is cliked
+* Home Screen - displays an image and value of the randomly choosen die, when a button is tapped

 ### App Walk-through
 ![](dieRollerProjectWalk.gif)